 Every week, Jews break away from their individual, busy work lives and enter into a spiritual together time with their loved ones and friends.
 The Jewish Day of Rest, Shabbat in Hebrew, begins on Friday at sundown and ends on Saturday at nightfall.
-Tables are set with white tablecloths, good dishes, candles, wine and challah loaves.
-And everyone sits down together to fill up on the good things in life—from reconnecting with their children to enjoying good food.
+Tables are set with tablecloths, good dishes, candles, wine and challah loaves.
+And everyone sits down together to fill up on the good things in life, from reconnecting with their children, seeing family, and enjoying good food.

 Some people love the simplicity and predictability of serving the same menu for their Shabbat meals week after week.
 Others crave the chance to try out special new recipes or showcase seasonal produce in honor of the Jewish Sabbath.
-Some spend hours in the kitchen preparing for Shabbat, while others need practical shortcuts for making a great meal without a huge time investment.
+While some people spend hours in the kitchen preparing for Shabbat, others need practical shortcuts for making a great meal without a huge time investment.

 Whatever camp you're in, you'll find menus and recipes to love in this extensive collection of Shabbat menus and recipes.